jameslee-hahaha/insem_nordic/README.md

 ---
 - **NCS200_ble_AT_command_nrf52dk**

    - **Description** : This example is based on *ble peripheral uart*. if user want to change some operation regarding BLE, BLE AT command can be used.
-Like a putty or tera term, these can be used to senD commands.
+Like a putty or tera term, these can be used to send commands.

    - **Requirements**